 - for making coarse aggregates of concrete.

 Second Class Brick: The size is standard, color is uniform yellow or red.
 It is well burnt, slightly over burnt is acceptable.
 It has a regular shape; efflorescence is not appreciable.
 The absorption capacity of Second Class Brick is more than 10% but less than 15%.
 Crushing strength of Second Class Brick is 175kg/cm2(mean) where the minimum is 154 kg/cm2.
 It emits a metallic sound when struck by another similar brick or struck by a hammer.
 It is hard enough to resist any fingernail expression on the brick surface if one tries to do with a thumbnail.
-It is used for the
+It is used for the construction of one-storied buildings, temporary shed when intended durability is not more than 15 years.

 Third Class Brick: The shape and size are not regular.
 The color is soft and light red-colored.
 It is under burnt, slightly over burnt is acceptable.
 Third Class Brick has extensive efflorescence.
 The texture is non-uniform.
 The absorption capacity of Third Class Brick is more than 15% but less than 20%.
 The crushing strength of Third Class Brick is 140kg/cm2(mean) where the minimum crushing strength is 105kg/cm2.
 It emits a dull or blunt sound when struck by another similar brick or struck by a hammer.
 It leaves fingernail expression when one tries to do with the thumbnail.

-Classification/Types of Bricks Based on Building Process
+Classification / Types of Bricks Based on Building Process

 On the basis of the building process Bricks are of following kinds: